Planning a trip to Girona, Spain? See the best things to do in Girona and the highlights this wonderful city has to offer.

 Included with tour also was a sit-down lunch with a taste of everything from patatas bravas, homemade ravioli, wine and more.

 There was so much more to the tour than food.
-They introduce you to eats and sights of their beautiful town of Girona.
+They introduce you to delicious eats and sights of their beautiful town of Girona.

 After all the walking you’ll be doing, I’m sure you will need a snack break.
 Girona Food tours introduced us to this gelato shop and I must say, it’s a must-visit.
 Three-Star Michelin pastry chef Jordi Roca I Fontané, the youngest of the three brothers of Celler de Can Roca created this sweet spot.